 - Far From Street: Bees don’t like interruption.
 So, try to choose a location far from pathways or streets.

-7 Perfect Location to Place Your Beehive
+7 Perfect Locations to Place a Beehive

 1) Garden